cdslaborg/paramonte/src/python/README.md

 Dependencies
 ============

+Aside from a optional MPI runtime library for MPI-parallel simulations, the ParaMonte library core has **zero dependency** on external third-party libraries or packages.

 The Python interface of ParaMonte depends on very few third-party libraries.
 These include `numpy`, `scipy`, `pandas`, and `matplotlib`.
 The last two (plotting) libraries are only used for the post-processing of simulation